 I have a young friend who grew up in a Christian home but who has lost what faith he had and is now an atheist.
 He just doesn’t find the notion of any god, much less the Christian God, persuasive.
 And yet.
 He’s assured me, and I believe him, that if there is a God, he desperately wants to know Him and follow Him.
 He said he’s willing to hop up and down on one foot in the middle of Times Square, making a fool of himself, if that’s what it would take to know and follow God.

-To people who have left their Christian faith or who have never had faith, I have a question: if you know that the Christian God was true, would you follow Him?
+To people who have left their Christian faith or who have never had faith, I have a question: if you knew that the Christian God existed, would you follow Him?
 Would you let him re-direct your life, your hopes and dreams?
 Would you submit to him your sexual practices?
 Your food consumption?
 Your driving?
 Your choice of a spouse?
 Your spending?
 Your conduct when no one is looking?
 Every last thing, holding nothing back?